 What You’ll Gain From Your Ph.D. in Counseling Program

-Beyond the expanded career options that come with the cache of the big credential, a PhD in counseling will also fortify your professional abilities with advanced teaching and counseling skills.
+Beyond the expanded career options that come with the cache of the big credential, a PhD in counseling may fortify your professional abilities with advanced teaching and counseling skills.
 A PhD is ideal for those interested in program evaluation and advanced research methods.
 Students are prepared to emerge as research and instructional experts who can bring their skills to a university setting or as counselor education leaders in hospitals, private practices, clinics, government agencies, rehabilitation centers, and more.
-Counseling PhD graduates are also well positioned to become diplomats or fellows of the American Psychotherapy Association, an impressive accolade that opens a lot of doors in research and broadens your audience when you want to present your findings and research.
+Counseling PhD graduates may also be well positioned to become diplomats or fellows of the American Psychotherapy Association, an impressive accolade that opens a lot of doors in research and broadens your audience when you want to present your findings and research.

 How to Choose Your Online Ph.D in Counseling Program

 Counselor supervision and education is the most common PhD program in this area.
 In fact, most of the CACREP accredited programs are of this designation.
 This particular degree qualifies you to train counselors in a supervisory role and positions you for professorial work as a university instructor and researcher.
 The counselor supervision and education PhD typically includes hours spent supervising master’s degree candidates and teaching graduate level courses.
 Programs of this nature allow for specialization, whereby you can focus some of your courses, internship and dissertation on one area of counseling, such as marriage and family therapy, or adolescent and child counseling.
 Some programs allow students to zero in on a niche area through research on specific types of treatments or patients.